Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaC.md

 I have compiled the configurations that I wrote above into a gist **[here](https://gist.github.com/Physium/83323a8dadc51b3a6d4cbb7ab816dc5c)** for easier reference.
 You just have tweak the `name` variables according to your environment variables.

 I'm definitely looking to explore further into the capabilities of Terraform.
 There seems to be a lot that you do with this and what I have shown is barely just the tip of the iceberg.
-With the integration of configurations management tools (Chef, Puppet, Packer, etc) I see this as a very powerful automation tool where you get to design the entire end to end process of your application and manage it in a code like manner.
+With the integration of configurations management tools (Chef, Puppet, Packer, etc) I see this as a very powerful automation tool where you get to design and blueprint the entire end to end process of your application in a code like manner.

 ## References
 If you would like to read more about what I just did you can check the following official guides/documentation from Terraform: